timboudreau/ANTLR4-Plugins-for-NetBeans/README.md

     * Most common language features and glue code are generated for you from annotations - syntax coloring, code completion, navigator panels
     * These can be extended further as you would with any language, and there are APIs that make that easy - for example, code formatting
     * The [API docs](./api.md) describe how to develop language plugins further
+    * Features that can be implemented with little code beyond annotations
+       * Syntax highlighting
+       * Semantic highlighting
+       * Instant rename
+       * Basic refactoring
+       * Code folding
+       * Code completion
+       * Navigator panels
+       * Error annotations
+       * Code completion
  * A plugin for developing Antlr grammars including
     * Syntax highlighting
     * Navigator panels
     * Code completion
     * Formatting
     * *Live-preview* - syntax highlighting and error checking of code in the language you are developing, which is updated as you edit the grammar, so you can see the effects of your changes instantly
+    * Basic Refactoring
+    * Error checking done by running Antlr (in-memory) against your project - taking a page from NetBeans native support for Ant and Maven, there is no need to replicate Antlr's built-in error checking (and keep it up to date with new versions) when you can simply run Antlr and *use* its output

 ## Projects